nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 ![`Component` Diagram](img/Comp.jpg "Component Pair")

 All the code in this tutorial can be found in this directory.
 The actual location of the components will be in the `Ref` directory, where a demonstration reference application is located.

+The prerequisite skills to understand this totorial are as follows:

+1) Working knowledge of Linux; how to navigate in a shell and execute programs
+2) An understanding of C++, including class declarations and inheritance
+3) An understanding of how XML is structured

 Here is a description of the components:

 # 1 Component Descriptions